zyrch/Coding-Library/Things to Read/Basic DP.md

   It can also be thought of as, if an optimal path is drawn from dp(0, 0) to dp(i, x) which can take w_i jump vertically in the i-th column and one jump horizontal (from i to i + 1), the path will either come from dp(i - 1, x) or dp(i, x - w_i).

+### Removing redundant states

+   This is kind of similar to the first idea, consider the problem :

+   *There are n people who want to get to the top of a building which has only one elevator.
+You know the weight of each person and the maximum allowed weight in the elevator.
+What is the minimum number of elevator rides?*